 A feeling of pressure or blockage often accompanies the pain or discomfort.
-If your ear canal is blocked, you’ll temporarily experience conductive hearing loss.
+You’ll temporarily experience conductive hearing loss if your ear canal is blocked.

-Sometimes ear pain is the result of pain originating from elsewhere in your body.
-This is called referred pain and occurs because the pain signals travel along the same nerve pathways to the brain.
+Referred pain occurs because the pain signals travel along the same nerve pathways to the brain.
 An example is a severe sore throat causing referral pain in your ear.

 What Are the Signs and Symptoms of Earache?